domcermak/neural_style_transfer/README.md

 #### Processed images table

 Processed images table stores a list of stylized images assigned to each Presentation application session.
-This table ensures, that all active Presentation application sessions can update its displayed images.
+This table ensures that all active Presentation application sessions can update its displayed images.

 ## Installation and execution